akleshds02/fake-news-detection/README.md

 ```bash
    streamlit run app.py
  ```
-The app will open in your browser at http://localhost:8501
+3.The app will open in your browser at http://localhost:8501

-Sample
+Samples
 ### App UI
 ![App Screenshot](App-screenshot.png)